 - Freedom of Information Act 1982

-- Archives Act 1983 and National Archives of Australia information management standards
+- Archives Act 1983 and National Archives of Australia information management standard, and

 - Protective Security Policy Framework requirements relating to the release of classified information.

-The DAT Bill supports co-operation between the National Data Commissioner and privacy regulators.
+The DATA Scheme supports co-operation between the National Data Commissioner and privacy regulators.

-We have commissioned 3 independent Privacy Impact Assessments (PIAs) during the design and development of the DAT Bill.
+We commissioned 3 independent Privacy Impact Assessments (PIAs) during the design and development of the DATA Scheme.